mihhdu/Enhanced-REFramework/README.md

 5. Open Main.xaml and update the inferfaces to the functions in the **GET/SET TRANSACTION DATA** and **PROCESS TRANSACTION** states by clicking the import button.
 The errors from point 1. should now dissapear.

-6. Begin writing business code in the workflows located in the *ProcessLayer* folder *ProcessLayer\InitAllApplications.xaml* - write business code to open all applications needed during processing.
+6. Begin writing business code in the workflows located in the *ProcessLayer* folder

+*ProcessLayer\InitAllApplications.xaml* - write business code to open all applications needed during processing.

-*ProcessLayer\CloseAllApplications.xaml* - write business code to close all applications you have opened at previous step *ProcessLayer\KillAllProcesses.xaml* - write business code to kill all applications (only invoked when applications not responding)
+*ProcessLayer\CloseAllApplications.xaml* - write business code to close all applications you have opened at previous step.

+*ProcessLayer\KillAllProcesses.xaml* - write business code to kill all applications (only invoked when applications not responding).

 *ProcessLayer\GetTransactionData.xaml* - write business code to fetch data for the current transaction and save/write it to the io_TransactionItem variable.
 Decide when the process will end by setting io_TransactinItem to Nothing.
 Make use of external iterator in_TransactionNumber and in_RetryNumber if io_TransactionItem is an element of io_TransactionData.
 (Ex. io_TransactionItem = io_TransactionData(in_TransactionNumber - 1).

 *ProcessLayer\ProcessTransaction.xaml* - write business code to use applications that are open and data from io_TransactionItem and complete the transaction.
 At the end of the transaction, take the applications to the page they were at when you began the transaction.

 7. Execute and have fun!